markusrothe/markusrothe.github.io/_posts/2019-06-09-Packaging.md

 # Versioning
 Imagine you are distributing different versions of your package.
 In that case, you want to provide the version information of your package along with the package.
-CMake provides utility function to help you do that.
+CMake provides a utility function to help you do that.
 Here is an example of a top-level `CMakeLists.txt` file:

 {% highlight cmake linenos %}